daniel-simpson/blog/content/posts/2009-07-21---xpages-file-download-control.md

 - "xpages"
 - "domino"
 - "filedownload"
-description: "I have encountered an issue with the file download control and reported it to IBM."
+description: "I have encountered an issue with the file download control and reported it to IBM."
 ---
 I have encountered an issue with the file download control and reported it to IBM.